jonathanmorgan/context_text/README.md

         - make sure to uncomment `Require all granted` in the file above, and comment out `Allow from all`.

-        - enable it with the a2enconf command:
+        - enable it with the a2enconf command, then restart apache (just to be safe):

                 (sudo) a2enconf django-sourcenet
+                (sudo) service apache2 restart

 - Update the wsgi.py file (`<django_project_dir>/research/wsgi.py`):